Written Assessments

 The level 4 exams (Base, Companion, Avian, and VN) will contain a scenario section, in which various products will be discussed.
 SPCs will be provided for all relevant products.

-From January 2025, the essays and case scenarios in the Farm Animal and Equine exams will be altered slightly.
-The question style, content, and what is being assessed, will remain unchanged.
-There will be the addition of a short statement in the style of the following.
+From January 2025, the essays and case scenarios in the Farm Animal and Equine exams will include a short statement in the style of the following:

 New style of exam question: